Neill3d/SyncRecordingApp/README.md

 * s to toggle send xml commands to Optitrack Motive
 * v to toggle verbose, to print more details about outgoing processes
 * q to exit

+## Settings file

+ In the folder of an executable you should have ini settings file which could help to customize communication ports and parameters.
+If the file is not presented, it will be created on a first app run.